jeremycryan/ComputerArchitectureLabs/Lab2/report.md

 #### Write_1:
 This state writes the current value of the shift register to the data memory address stored in the address latch.
 It then changes state to `wait_end`.
 #### Wait_End:
 This state waits for CS to be deasserted to high.
-Once CS is deasserted the FSM transitions back to the Standby state.
-This state waits for CS to be deasserted to high.
 Once CS is deasserted the FSM transitions back to `standby`.

 ## Testing: